dchowitz/slire/README.md

 **Note 3**: Scope filtering and other consistency features are configured at repository instantiation, not in the function signatures.
 Where relevant, function descriptions reference their effects as part of the interface contract that every implementation must honor.

 **Note 4**: Transactions and native‑driver helpers are implementation‑specific.
-See:
+Consult the corresponding sections:
   - [MongoDB Implementation](#mongodb-implementation)
   - [Firestore Implementation](#firestore-implementation)